Explore bullish chart patterns that signal potential price increases, helping traders make informed decisions and improve trading strategies.

 Neckline Resistance between troughs Breakout confirmation point

-A breakout above the neckline, especially with higher trading volume, confirms the pattern's validity.
+A breakout above the neckline, especially with higher trading volume, confirms the pattern’s validity and often precedes a strong momentum burst as short-sellers cover positions.

 Cup and Handle